Contributions splitting enables you to share your super with your spouse* now, as you save, rather than waiting until you are about to retire.

 The following types of contributions cannot be split between spouses:

-- amounts that have been rolled over from another fund
+- Amounts that have been rolled over, transferred or allocated from a previous fund

-- any other contributions made prior to 1 January 2006.
+- Contributions made prior to 1 January 2006

-To arrange a split to your spouse's account download a Contributions Splitting Application (64kb).
+To arrange a split to your spouse’s account, you will need to complete a Contributions Splitting application form.

 Once we receive your completed form, your contributions split request will be actioned within 90 days and you will receive a letter confirming your contributions transfer.
 If your spouse wishes to split their contributions from another super fund into your TelstraSuper account, your spouse will need to arrange this through their super fund.